-Caution!
-Do not cover the venting holes.
+Caution Do not cover the venting holes. ▲

-Caution!
-If foaming occurs in the waste bottle, refer to "Foaming".
+Caution If foaming occurs in the waste bottle, refer to "Foaming" on page 27. ▲

-Caution!
-Do not limit, change or remove the float position on the liquid level sensors (Figure 13).
+Caution Do not limit, change or remove the float position on the liquid level sensor. ▲

-Figure 13.
-Correct position of the float on the buffer bottle sensor

-Smaller bottles can also be used with an optional bottle holder (Cat.
+Figure 2-16.
+Correct position of the float on the buffer bottle sensor Smaller bottles can also be used with an optional bottle holder (Cat.
 No. N10820).

-Caution!
-If a smaller size buffer bottle is used with the bottle stand, the remaining volume in the bottle after the liquid level sensor indicates empty may be smaller than the nominal 290 ml.
+Caution If a smaller size buffer bottle is used with the bottle stand, the remaining volume in the bottle after the liquid level sensor indicates empty may be smaller than the nominal 290 ml. ▲

-Caution!
-Before disconnecting the tubings, prime the liquid system with air to avoid liquid spillage.
+Caution Before disconnecting the tubing, prime the liquid system with air to avoid liquid spillage. ▲